Mamamoo: 2018–2019: Widespread recognition, Japanese debut and member solo debuts

 On August 18–19, Mamamoo held their third headlining concert, titled "2018 Mamamoo Concert 4Seasons S/S", at the SK Olympic Handball Gymnasium in Seoul.
 Tickets for the concert were sold out within two minutes of being available for sale.

 Mamamoo released their debut Japanese single, the re-recorded Japanese version of their 2016 single "Décalcomanie", on October 3 by Victor Entertainment.
 The CD and digital releases of the single also include the b-side "You Don't Know Me", a pop track that serves as their first original Japanese song.
 "Décalcomanie" peaked at number 11 on the weekly Oricon Singles Chart, with over 9,000 copies sold.
 On November 29, the group returned to the Korean-language market, releasing their eighth EP Blue;S, which serves as the third installment of the "Four Seasons, Four Colors" series of albums.
 Blue;S, which focuses on member Solar, peaked at number seven on the Gaon Album Chart.
 The lead single "Wind Flower" peaked at number nine on the Gaon Digital Chart.
 On February 6, 2019, the group released the Japanese version of "Wind Flower", alongside its b-side "Sleep Talk", as their second Japanese-language single.
 "Wind Flower" peaked at number 16 on the Oricon Singles Chart, selling 7,000 copies.

 On March 14, 2019, Mamamoo released their ninth EP, and the fourth and final installment of the "Four Seasons, Four Colors" project, White Wind, on March 14, 2019, with the lead single "Gogobebe".
 White Wind debuted at number one on the Gaon Album Chart, selling nearly 60,000 physical copies by April 2019.
-"Gogobebe" also saw decent commercial success, peaking at number five on the Gaon Digital Chart and placing at number 72 on the yearly chart.
+"Gogobebe" also saw commercial success, peaking at number five on the Gaon Digital Chart and placing at number 72 on the yearly chart.
 The song also peaked at number two on both the Billboard Korea K-Pop Hot 100 and Billboard World Digital Songs Sales charts.
 On March 27, the group announced their fourth headlining concert, titled "2019 Mamamoo Concert 4Seasons F/W".
 The concert was held at Jangchung Gymnasium in Seoul on April 19–21.
 The concerts served as a grand finale for Mamamoo's "Four Seasons, Four Colors" project, launched the previous year in order to re-create the group's identity.